ViRb3/git-redate/README.md

 # Installation

-For homebrew users, you need to run `brew tap PotatoLabs/homebrew-git-redate` and then `brew install git-redate`.

-If you're not using homebrew, you can clone this repo and move the `git-redate` file into any folders in your $PATH.
+Clone this repo and move the `git-redate` file into any folders in your $PATH.
 Restart your terminal afterwards and you're good to go!

 For window's users, you may paste the file into `${INSTALLATION_PATH}\mingw64\libexec\git-core`.
 Assuming you used the default settings the installation path will be `C:\Program Files\Git`.